-We welcome you to explore the summarized version of the report below.
+We invite you to explore the summarized version of the report below.
 You can learn more about the findings and lessons from the research portfolio in the full length interactive PDF report.

-Non-traditional finance can be an effective vehicle to incentivize the large-scale adoption of innovations among smallholder farmers.
-Generally, NTF includes products, services and/or delivery channels that go beyond standard lending and saving to actively engage with smallholder farmers, private investors and entrepreneurs, offering a broader range of bundled services (financial and non-financial).
-While the components of NTF are not necessarily new, the combination and application exhibit non-conventional business models.
+Non-traditional finance (NTF) can be an effective vehicle to incentivize smallholder farmers to adopt large-scale innovations.
+Generally, NTF includes products, services and/or delivery channels that go beyond standard lending and saving to actively engage with smallholder farmers, private investors, and entrepreneurs, offering a broader range of bundled services (financial and non-financial).

 Agricultural innovation includes (but are not limited to) changes and transformations in production and cultivation, post-production/cultivation handling and processing, use of improved inputs and technologies, adoption of ICT, new business practices and models, supply chain transactions and efficiency, inclusion and equitable opportunities, shifts in societal, gender or community norms, and revenue generation for market actors.